Bridging Art & Farming: Celebrating Black Family Farmers, Landowners, and Cooperatives

 CIRCA 1974

-The Freedom Quilting Bees is a founding co-ops of the Federation
+The Freedom Quilting Bee is a founding co-op of the Federation

 "During my travels, which lasted about 3 months, I visited sugarcane plantations, poultry workers, and a number of Federation of Southern Cooperatives member co-ops including pulpwood workers, the Freedom Quilting Bee, small farmers, a sewing co-op and others.